tomaszbabiuk/automate-everything/README.md

 ### Smart building
 - A smart home
-- A consumption manager for solar panels
+- An energy consumption management system
-- An advanced central heating controller
+- A central heating controller
 - An alarm system
 - A local If-This-Than-That engine
-- A mailing bot

 ### Smart gardening
 - A smart glasshouse